Sentimental Ring Lost, by Ken Dewerson

 Charlie was having a great day on the beach with most of his family.
 On July 8th in Kelowna the temperature was in the high 30`s so the lake was a good place to cool off.
 Unfortunately for Charlie his ring came off in the water, the whole family searched for it with no success.
 Charle`s uncle found me on a website and called me, I responded within the hour and his family were still in the water.
 Its difficult to pinpoint the location but they were close and within 30 minutes I had the ring in my scoop, much to the delight of all the onlookers.
 It was hugs and kisses from the family and a big smile from Charlie and his wife.

-Fastest Key Fob Return Find Ever, submitted by Paul Snider
+Fastest Key Fob Return Find Ever, by Paul

 A friend of mine called me and said that his friend Stan lost a Key Fob nine days ago.
 So I gave Stan a call and within an hour I showed up at his home suited up ready to go.
 Stan first showed me a small area in tall grass and the mosquito’s were starting to bite.
 No success at that spot, then Stan showed me an area around a picnic table again in some thick broad leaf grass, took one slow swipe with the coil and I thought I saw something shinning.
 Sure enough the XP Deus was loud and clear.
 This was the fastest five minutes key fob return find I’ve ever done.
 Stan was a very happy man and I had ten large mosquito bites by then but it was well worth it!

-Hat Trick Three Cell Phones Returned In One Day, submitted by Ken Dewerson
+Hat Trick Three Cell Phones Returned In One Day, by Ken

 When the snow is on the ground is the time people lose items.
 Dawn called me to say she had lost her cell phone in her yard and could not find it with a rented metal detector.
 I told her I would rent her a detector that I guaranteed would do the job, the cell phone was found quickly with my easy to operate detector.
 The second call came from Wayne who lost his cell phone while walking the dogs in his Orchard.
 I arrived and surveyed the area, I asked him where he suspected his loss occurred. he showed me where he walked the dogs and suspected it was along the fence line.
 After half an hour of searching with many junk targets and irrigation pipes interfering, I scraped the snow and there was his cell phone.
 The cell phone was his business phone and he had 14 clients emails waiting for him so he was very happy to have it found quickly.